Orange Lamp Software Solutions

 KillProcess can also scan the running processes on the computer, and kill them on sight, much like an anti-spyware application would.
 In KillProcess however you are in charge of which applications should be allowed to run or not – and that applies to the computer as long as you say so.

-About 1 500 users download KillProcess every day, and the total number of users are well in beyond 1 million today
+About 1 500 users download KillProcess every day, and the total number of users are well in beyond of 1 million today

 Free Download